 - MAOIs like Carbex, Eldepryl, Marplan, Nardil, and Parnate

-- certain migraine headache medicines (almotriptan, eletriptan, frovatriptan, naratriptan, rizatriptan, sumatriptan, zolmitriptan)
+- Certain migraine headache medications (almotriptan, eletriptan, frovatriptan, naratriptan, rizatriptan, sumatriptan, zolmitriptan)

-- medicines for heart rhythm or blood pressure
+- Medications for heart rhythm or blood pressure

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

 What should I watch for while using this medication?

 Tell your care team if your symptoms do not get better or if they get worse.
 Visit your care team for regular checks on your progress.
 Because it may take several weeks to see the full effects of this medication, it is important to continue your treatment as prescribed by your care team.